zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_12.png "")

-4. Double click or zoom in to Year.
+4. Double click on year or in to next level.
 You will now see the Quarter level data.

     ![](./images/image14_14.png "")